One of the most common questions I get is whether carbs or protein are more important to build muscle.

 Now that we know how many carbs you should be eating, it’s time to find out the best carbs you should be consuming to build lean muscle.

 If you want to build the leanest muscle mass possible, you want to take your time gaining weight.

 If you gain weight at a rapid pace, the odds of the majority being muscle will be lower.

 That’s why sticking to a smaller surplus and slowly adding calories is going to be a great idea to mitigate fat gain.

-The main way to do this is by consuming the majority of your carbs around your workouts.
+The main way to do this is by consuming carbs mostly around your workout.